tschueller/maven-javascript-plugin/README.md

    the script source bundle.

-When packaging the project all these folders are put into a JAR which then can be deployed into some maven repository so other projects can depend on it.
+When packaging the project all these folders are put into a JAR which then can be deployed into some Maven repository so other projects can depend on it.

 Dependency management